SimonThomine/Cytologia-Data-Challenge/README.md

 You can download the best pretrained weights with this link : [Google Drive](https://drive.google.com/drive/folders/1gDwqRtLoKqwLIaGFd2SwPffzibOtIEmx?usp=sharing)

+The [`training.ipynb`](training.ipynb) notebook reproduces the complete training pipeline we used to achieve third place on the private leaderboard.
+You can use this file to reproduce the model binaries.
+However, for a deeper understanding of the methodology and to adapt it to your specific needs, we recommend referring to this `README`.

 ## Getting Started

 You will need [Python 3.11](https://www.python.org/downloads) and the packages specified in `requirements.txt`.